ericspod/Eidolon/README.md

 ## Authors/Acknowledgements

-Eidolon is developed and maintained by Eric Kerfoot, King's College London <eric.kerfoot@kcl.ac.uk>.
+Eidolon is developed and maintained by Eric Kerfoot, King's College London <eric.kerfoot@kcl.ac.uk> with the support of the National Institute for Health Research (NIHR) Biomedical Research Centre (BRC) at KCL.

-If any publications are made with the help of Eidolon it would be appreciated if an acknowledgement is included recognizing the author and KCL.
+If any publications are made with the help of Eidolon it would be appreciated if an acknowledgement is included recognizing the author, KCL, and BRC.

 The main citation for Eidolon: